yash-pimpale/yash-pimpale/README.md

 ## :office_worker: About Me

-An enthusiastic Data Engineer with a Master's degree in Data & Computational Science from University College Dublin (UCD), Ireland.
-I have years of experience in designing Snowflake data pipelines, ETL workflow management, developing reports in Power BI, and jenkins deployment within a prominent fintech CRM provider.

-I'm proficient in data warehousing, statistical modelling, and machine learning techniques.
-Also have a strong background in programming, coupled with a passion for problem-solving and a keen eye for detail.
+I am a highly motivated and detail-oriented Data Engineer with a Master’s degree in Data & Computational Science from University College Dublin (UCD), Ireland.
+With several years of hands-on experience in the data industry, I specialize in data modeling, designing robust data warehousing solutions, building efficient ETL pipelines, and developing insightful reports using Power BI.
+My expertise extends to deploying scalable data solutions on cloud platforms like Azure, utilizing version control systems such as GitHub for seamless collaboration and deployment.
+I am proficient in dimensional modeling (star schema, snowflake schema), data normalization, and optimizing data structures for performance and scalability.
+Passionate about problem-solving, I leverage my strong background in programming, statistical modeling, and machine learning to deliver data-driven solutions that drive business value.

 ## :handshake: Connect with me